rakeshatwakeupfarms/personal/.clinerules/workflows/day_planner.md

 ## Daily Pattern Analysis & Goal Alignment

 To ensure continuous progress and adaptation, I will:
-- **Review Previous Daily Checklists**: Regularly analyze completed daily checklists from `/Users/r/Documents/personal/day_planner` to identify recurring patterns, successes, and areas for improvement.
+- **Review All Previous Daily Checklists**: Systematically analyze all completed daily checklists from `/Users/r/Documents/personal/day_planner` to identify recurring patterns, successes, and areas for improvement across all recorded days.
 - **Track Progress Against Goals**: Assess how daily activities contribute to short-term and long-term goals (as defined in `september_goals.md` or similar monthly goal files).
 - **Identify Trends**: Look for patterns in productivity, challenges, and adherence to principles.
+- **Prioritize with Eisenhower Matrix**: After identifying trends, suggest and re-arrange priorities for future tasks using the Eisenhower Matrix (Urgent/Important, Important/Not Urgent, Urgent/Not Important, Not Urgent/Not Important).
 - **Inform Future Planning**: Use insights from this analysis to refine future daily plans, adjust strategies, and provide guidance for better goal alignment and leveraging power principles.

 ## Planning Guidelines